 Delegator: Chief Executive Officer Express Power to Local Government Act 1995: Delegate: s 5.44 CEO may delegate some powers and duties to other employees.
 Express Power or Local Government (Financial Management) Regulations 1996 Duty Delegated: (FM Regs): reg 5 CEO's Duties as to financial management.
-Delegate/s: Director Corporate Services 3 Director Community Planning Executive Manager Infrastructure Executive Manager Sustainability and Environment Manager Finance Coordinator Procurement, Contracts and Leases Function: Authority to establish systems and procedures which give effect to internal controls and risk mitigation for the: (a) Collection of money owed to the Town of Bassendean. (b) Safe custody and security of money collected or held by the Town of Bassendean. (c) Maintenance and security of all financial records, including payroll, stock control and costing records. (d) Proper accounting of the Municipal and Trust Funds, including revenue, expenses and assets and liabilities. (e) Proper authorisation of employees for incurring liabilities, including authority for initiating Requisition Orders, Purchase Orders and use of Credit and Transaction Cards. (f) Making of payments in accordance with Delegated Authority (g) Preparation of budgets, budget reviews, accounts and reports as required by legislation or operational requirements.
+Delegate/s: Director Corporate Services Director Community Planning Executive Manager Infrastructure Executive Manager Sustainability and Environment Manager Finance Coordinator Procurement, Contracts and Leases Function: Authority to establish systems and procedures which give effect to internal controls and risk mitigation for the: (a) Collection of money owed to the Town of Bassendean. (b) Safe custody and security of money collected or held by the Town of Bassendean. (c) Maintenance and security of all financial records, including payroll, stock control and costing records. (d) Proper accounting of the Municipal and Trust Funds, including revenue, expenses and assets and liabilities. (e) Proper authorisation of employees for incurring liabilities, including authority for initiating Requisition Orders, Purchase Orders and use of Credit and Transaction Cards. (f) Making of payments in accordance with Delegated Authority (g) Preparation of budgets, budget reviews, accounts and reports as required by legislation or operational requirements.
 [FM Regs, reg 5].
-CEO Conditions on Procedures are to be systematically documented and this Delegation: retained and must include references that enable uns belegation. recognition of statutory requirements and assign responsibility for actions to position titles.
+CEO Conditions on Procedures are to be systematically documented and this Delegation: retained and must include references that enable recognition of statutory requirements and assign responsibility for actions to position titles.
 Procedures are to be administratively reviewed for continuing compliance and confirmed as 'fit for purpose' and subsequently considered by the Audit and Governance Committee at least once within each three (3) financial years.
 [Audit reg 17].
-Express Power to years.
-[Addit reg 17]. ■ Nil Sub-Delegate: 130 Compliance Links: Local Government Act 1995.
-Compilation Links.
+Express Power to ■ Nil Sub-Delegate: 1 10 11 11005 Compliance Links: Local Government Act 1995.
 Local Government (Financial Management) Regulations 1996 Local Government (Audit) Regulations 1996 Purchasing Policy.
 Procurement Guidelines.
-Use of Corporate Credit Card Procedures. - Use of Corporate Credit Card Frocedures.
+Use of Corporate Credit Card Procedures.